Learning earthquake sources using symmetric autoencoders: Scale Separation

 Here, $\text{d}\varXi$ represents an infinitesimal element at $\xs$ in the source region.
-It is clear that the apparent source function depends on $\gamma_l$, which is unique to a particular seismic arrival, making it impossible to simplify this equation further unless we ignore multipathing.
-The simplified signal model in Eq.~\eqref{eqn:gseries2} can be derived for a single seismic arrival, which still contains a mixture of rupture episodes.
-Similarly, assuming the invariance of the moment density tensor with $\xi$, we can separate the contribution of different arrivals and derive a simpler model, as shown in Eq.~\eqref{eqn:gseries1}.
-The use of simplified models may limit the accuracy of the obtained source information from the seismic wavefield.
+In the equation above, we have noted the apparent source time function that we seek to determine in this paper.
+Evidently, the STF is specific to an individual seismic arrival, due to its dependence on $\gamma_l$, and it is also specific to the fault plane corresponding to the rupture episode.
+Assuming that the moment density tensor remains consistent across each fault plane, we can derive both convolution+mixer scenarios previously mentioned. \begin{inparaenum} \item Leaving out the existence of multiple fault planes and taking multipathing into account, we arrive at the model depicted in Eq.~\eqref{eqn:gseries1}, which separates the contributions from different arrivals. \item Alternatively, by focusing on a single seismic arrival while accounting for multiple fault planes, a model incorporating contributions from multiple rupture episodes across various fault planes can be formulated, as shown in Eq.~\eqref{eqn:gseries2}. \end{inparaenum} We once more emphasize that employing a simplified convolutional model along with deconvolution can potentially restrict the precision of the source information extracted from the seismic wavefield.
 Our approach, on the other hand, does not impose restrictions on the source model; instead, we rely on the principle of scale separation described below.
-It is important to note that the accuracy of source information is particularly important when estimating the kinematic rupture properties and directivity effects, described in \cite{madariaga_seismic_2015}.